LDT TEACHING ASSISTANT (TA) PROGRAM

 Instructor approval may require a brief hands-on test.
 All other LDT courses are subject to Instructor recommendation.

-TA assignments are given on a first come first served basis.
-In order to ensure that each TA provides information that is consistent with the Instructor, they must TA at least once every three years.
-If there is a lapse of three or more years, the TA may be requested to review or attend another course prior to assisting again.
+TA assignments are given on a first-come, first-served basis.
+To ensure that each TA provides information consistent with the Instructor, they must TA at least once every two years.
+If there is a lapse of two or more years, the TA may be requested to review or attend another course before assisting again.

-* Successful attendance is based on Instructor, Teaching Assistant, and Staff evaluations of the participant.
+* Successful attendance is based on the Instructor, Teaching Assistant, and Staff evaluations of the participant.

 Guidelines for Assisting

-On the first day of class, please arrive 30 minutes prior to the beginning of the class to meet the instructor and other TAs for a brief meeting and also to meet the facilitator and to socialize with participants during registration.
+On the first day of class, please arrive 30 minutes before the beginning of the class to meet the instructor and other TAs for a brief meeting, meet the facilitator, and socialize with participants during registration.
 The instructor may ask you to attend other meetings throughout the class.

-Make sure you know how the lights and temperature controls work.
+Make sure you know how the lights and temperature control work.

-The instructor may ask you to introduce yourself the first morning of class so that the students know who you are.
+The instructor may ask you to introduce yourself on the first morning of the class so that the students know who you are.
 You may briefly explain how the LDT curriculum improved your practice.

 On the other days, please be on time for class and all instructor demonstrations.
 It is very distracting to have someone enter the room after class or demos have started.

 Listen and observe the instructor’s demos carefully.
 When working with participants, please use the same hand positions used by the instructor, even if you learned the techniques differently.
 Variations tend to confuse participants.
 If you have a different opinion, please discuss it privately with the instructor during a break.
 It is very disruptive to debate techniques in front of class participants.